RW1 14 Day Rwanda Travel & Kenya TOUR

 International airfare to/from the tour.
 Tour Leader gratuities, one lunch, drinks, personal items (phone, laundry, etc), international (if applicable) and domestic air taxes, visa fees, and any excursions referenced as 'optional'.
 Airport transfers for Land Only customers.
 Optional trip cancellation insurance.
 Our post-reservation trip notes offer further guidance on shopping, visas, and locally payable departure taxes.

 RWANDA: Temperatures average about 25 C (79°F) during the day and 15 C (60°F) at night.
 The hottest months are from December to February when the daytime range is 26-28 C (81 to 84°F).
 The rainy seasons in the south are from April to May and late October through November, the wettest month being April.
 Humidity is generally low outside of the wet seasons.

-KENYA: Feb / Mar post-short rains with many migratory birds from Europe though high grass can make game spotting a challenge.
-Sept / Oct is often hot and dusty though game viewing is excellent due to short grass and animals congregating around water sources.
-Wildebeest herds usually present before annual trek south to Tanzania.
+Sept/Oct is often hot and dusty though game viewing is excellent due to short grass and animals congregating around water sources.

 Transport and Travel Conditions

 We travel by touring mini-bus, with seating for approx six.
 Main roads are generally good but travel is much slower than on European or American roads.
 Secondary roads are of variable quality and often slow and bumpy especially around the gorilla parks.